ska-telescope/tango-example/README.md

 eval $(minikube docker-env)
 ```

 *Please note that the command `eval $(minikube docker-env)` will point your local docker client at the docker-in-docker for minikube.
-Use this only for building the docker image and another shell for other work.*
+Use this only for building the docker image and another shell for other work.
+This also means that when changing the shell (i.e. calling `poetry shell`) you should rerun this command from inside the `deploy-minikube` repo in order to add the relevant variables to the path.*

 ### Install ska-tango-operator